carpentries-lab/metagenomics-analysis/_episodes/07-taxonomic.md

 {: .challenge}

 As we have learned, taxonomic assignation can be attempted before the assembly process.
-In this case we can use FASTQ files as inputs, in this case the inputs would be files `JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz` which are the outputs of our trimming process.
-In this case, the outputs will be two files: the report `JP4D_kraken.report` and the file `JP4D.kraken`.
+In this case we can use FASTQ files as inputs, in this case the inputs would be the files `JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz` which are the outputs of our trimming process.
+And the outputs will be two files: the report `JP4D_kraken.report` and the file `JP4D.kraken`.

 ~~~